 If you choose the sankey diagram to represent the findings, you see something like the following chart.

 You can see the different users on the left and right connecting to their similar match in the middle.
 Many of these users both in the middle and on the sides are connected to multiple users.

 Combining the community and similarity algorithms

-SELECT similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].productsku as productsku, similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].in_community[product_community].community AS community, COUNT(distinct similar[ga_sessions].fullvisitorid) num_of_users FROM dtimbr.ga_sessions WHERE fullvisitorid = '9209808985108850988' AND similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].productsku is not null GROUP BY similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].productsku, similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].in_community[product_community].community ORDER BY num_of_users DESC
+SELECT similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].productsku AS productsku, similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].in_community[product_community].community AS community, COUNT(distinct similar[ga_sessions].fullvisitorid) num_of_users FROM dtimbr.ga_sessions WHERE fullvisitorid = '9209808985108850988' AND similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].productsku IS NOT NULL GROUP BY similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].productsku, similar[ga_sessions].has_hits[hits].ecommerce_product_data[product].in_community[product_community].community ORDER BY num_of_users DESC

-We were able to see the list of recommended products for user ID number ‘9209808985108850988’, and the community these products belong to, as well as the number of similar users to user ‘9209808985108850988’ who bought the specific product on the list.
+You can see the list of recommended products for user ID number 9209808985108850988, and the community that these products belong to, as well as the number of similar users to user 9209808985108850988 who bought the specific product on the list.

-Interestingly enough, the products recommended for user ‘9209808985108850988’ that have the most similar users who bought these products seem to largely fall in community ‘1’.
-If we were investigating further, this could have directed us to check whether it’s worth recommending user ‘9209808985108850988’ with more products belonging to community ‘1’.
+Interestingly enough, the products recommended for user 9209808985108850988 that have the most similar users who bought these products seem to largely fall in community 1.
+If you were investigating further, this could direct you to check whether it’s worth recommending more products from community 1 to user 9209808985108850988.